Membership / friends

 More information about the Groups and Clubs Database project »

 Motueka Community Hub

 There is a clear lack of a central town hub of facilities for both community and visitor use.
 This project aimed to advance this concept into a well researched proposal accepted by the community at large, that could be taken to the council with the aim of seeing a library-based hub accepted and included within the council's planning process.
 By February 2013 the idea of a hub built around a new library and Council service centre was accepted in principle.
 Creating the facility will be determined once agreement is reached with the Council to build a new library in Decks Reserve, to be the anchor building for the hub.
 Vision is partnering the Community Board and local councillors to advance the project.
 The Tasman District Council is conducting a feasibility study in early 2018 to get the library project going.

 More information about the Motueka Community Hub project »

 Motueka Community Swimming Pool

 For many years Good Sports Motueka has been working with Council to get a covered, heated swimming pool facility in Motueka.
 In 2013 Council decided to drop any funding for it from its Long Term Plan, so a small committee of GSM has come up with a far less expensive design for enclosing the Motueka High School Pool, adding public changing rooms, heating the water and adding a hydrotherapy and toddlers pool.
-Vision Motueka has assisted Good Sports Motueka in leading the activities of the fundraising committee since mid-2016.
+Vision Motueka has assisted Good Sports Motueka in leading the activities of the fundraising committee for a year from mid-2016, and continues to help in publicity, strategic planning and funding applications.
 See the website: www.motuekaswimmingpool.nz.

 Youth Employment and Skills Training (YEAST)